MicrosoftDocs/Viva/WorkplaceAnalytics/Includes/analyst-requirements.md

 Before analysts can get to work, they must have the proper role.
 Each analyst must be assigned the Workplace Analytics 'analyst' role.
 An Azure Active Directory [Privileged Role Administrator](/azure/active-directory/roles/permissions-reference#privileged-role-administrator) assigns roles, and can learn more about this task in [Assign roles](../setup/assign-roles-to-wpa-admins.md).
 For general information about user roles in Workplace Analytics, see [User roles](../use/user-roles.md).

->[!Note]
+**Licensing notes**

->* An employee need not have a Workplace Analytics license to perform analyst duties; they merely need the analyst role.
+* An employee need not have a Workplace Analytics license to perform analyst duties; they merely need the analyst role.

->* The predefined templates that are offered by Viva Insights create dashboards by using the Power BI desktop application.
+* The predefined templates that are available in the Query designer create dashboards by using the Power BI desktop application.
 Power BI desktop requires no license; you can download it free by going to [Getting started with Power BI](https://powerbi.microsoft.com/en-us/getting-started-with-power-bi/).